DorAzaria/DorAzaria/README.md

 🎓 I’m a B.Sc. student at the Department of Computer Science and Mathematics in Ariel University.

-🌱 I'm currently learning Python and App development.

-🔭 I’m currently working on a social media app for food, restaurants and recipes - Taim.

-🎯 Goal: Contribute openly to Astroinformatics community and to help people with disabilities by developing technological solutions.

 📌 Scroll down to see my Pinned Repositories.

 📫 How to reach me: DorAzaria@gmail.com